-A company level performance appraisal is approved by the Board of Directors.
-The EMT approves unit level performance appraisals, and personal performance appraisals are approved by the supervisors.
-Remuneration of the persons working in the key control functions is not linked to the business operations they are controlling, but only to the performance of the entire company, their own unit and the individual in question.
-Their company level target is the Company's operating profit and company's ESG target.
-The Board of Directors approves the remuneration of the

-CEO, the employees reporting directly to the CEO and the persons working in internal audit.
+A company level performance appraisal is approved by the Board, and personal performance appraisals are approved by the supervisors.
+Remuneration of the persons working in the key control functions is not linked to the business operations they are controlling, but only to the performance of the entire company, their own unit and the person in question.
+Their company level target is the Company's operating profit and Company's ESG target.
+The Board approves the remuneration of the CEO, the employees reporting directly to the CEO and the persons working in internal audit.
+From 2024 onwards, the employees of internal audit are not included in the variable remuneration framework.
 The CEO approves the remuneration paid to the other employees.
 In accordance with the Remuneration Policy, the set performance targets may be adjusted (by the same body having approved the original target) in case of substantial extraordinary events during the performance year.
 This kind of event may be e.g., extraordinary changes in the business or market environment, an acquisition or a divestment, a considerable investment, an incidental capital gain or loss, an outside and unforeseen circumstance that has an impact upon fulfilment of the targets or any other circumstance that could not be considered upon election of performance criteria but has a material impact on the achievement of the targets.
 Furthermore, the CEO or the Board has the right to decide on the non-payment or reduction of variable remuneration at any time, as described in more detail in the section "Risk Adjustments - Ex Post Risk Adjustments".

-Variable remuneration is paid annually, after the financial statements have been adopted for the earnings year.
+Variable remuneration based on company level targets is paid annually, after the Financial Statements have been adopted for the earnings year.
 The recipients of remuneration may not use the financial instruments to protect themselves against personal risk related to variable remuneration.
 All variable remuneration is paid in cash.
 Therefore, due to the Finnish labour law, MuniFin does not have a clawback right on any paid remuneration.
 However, this would be possible through a court claim if there was evidence that a person has gained variable remuneration unlawfully.
+Special remuneration based on excellent performance in individual targets may be paid during the year at the end of each assessment period.